zapier/django-dirtyfields/README.rst

 It's always annoying to browse various active branches with no context about how they differ outside of diffs.
 So, we'll just tell you! :-)

-We're building off the dirtyfields_ branc by Calloway Projec that added some ``update()`` features around dirty fields.
+We're building off the dirtyfields_ branch by Calloway Project that added some ``update()`` features around dirty fields.
 However, we fixed two bugs:

  * Pre/Post save events have proper kwargs passed in.
  * ``foreign_key_id`` attributes that accompany ``foreign_key`` model fields are properly handled.